Deseret CWMU Antlerless Elk

 • And/or disabled (you have a physical or mental condition that makes you unable to hunt without major assistance from another individual)

-• Meeting location: Main ranch check station in Woodruff, UT
+• Meeting location: Main ranch check station in Woodruff, UT or Cryodon, UT (dependent on weather)

 • Meeting time: between 6:00 AM — 7:00 AM, depending on the hunt date